 Jiglu is driven by a passion to help people work more effectively by making sense of the information they use and the conversations they engage in

 Successful business has – and will always be – about connecting the right people with the right information: account managers with sales opportunities, marketers with emerging trends, research and development with potential collaborators.
-Understanding how business thrives on communications has been fundamental in the way the Jiglu enterprise social software was developed.
+Understanding how business thrives on communications has been fundamental in the way the Jiglu enterprise collaboration software was developed.
 We think it's about time technology finally caught up with what happens in the real world.

 The Jiglu products are developed by Dynamic Discovery Ltd, a London-based software product company with a team that has deep experience of managing content, collaboration and semantic analysis.